paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

 Subsec. (c)(1).
 Pub.
 L. 118–63, § 1215(a)(3)(B), substituted “emotional care, psychological care, and family support services” for “mental health and counseling services”.

 Subsec. (c)(3).
 Pub.
-L. 118–63, § 1215(a)(3)(C), substituted “passengers involved in the accident and the families of such passengers who have traveled to the location of the accident” for “the families who have traveled to the location of the accident” and “regularly” for “periodically”, and inserted “passengers and” after “contact all”.
+L. 118–63, § 1215(a)(3)(C), substituted “passengers involved in the accident and the families of such passengers who have traveled to the location of the accident” for “the families who have traveled to the location of the accident” and “regularly” for “periodically” and inserted “passengers and” after “contact all”.

 Subsec. (c)(4).
 Pub.
 L. 118–63, § 1215(a)(3)(D), inserted “passengers and” before “families”.